Yassin-MT/RockPaperScissors/README.md

 Allows players to send their sign (and secret).
 After ensuring their information matches with their hash, the smart contract stores this.
 If a player's opponent has already sent their sign, the winner is declared.
 The winner then advances in the tournament and the loser is disqualified.

 #### Automatic
 Players can call this if the time limit (for their round) has passed and their opponent hasn't sent their sign (or hash).
-If these two conditions are filled, the player automatically wins the game and advance in tournament.
+If these two conditions are filled, the player automatically wins the game and advances in tournament.

 #### Update
 Only the contract owner can call this function; allows owner to change tournament parameters such as players in tournament, time limits for each round (e.g. 60 seconds), and entry fees.
 Changes only execute at the end of the current tournament; a new tournament is automatically created at the end of the previous tournament.